Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 > Why won't the aliens save us?
 We have to save ourselves. &mdash; Dan Burisch

-Dr. Danny "Dan" B. Catselas Burisch, formerly Danny B. Crain.
+Dr. Danniel "Danny" Benjamin Catselas Burisch, formerly Danny Benjamin Crain.
 [Born 1964-02-02](burisch_dan/burisch_birth_certificate.jpg).
-Purported whistle blower from Area 51 and claims to be a member of Majestic-12 (MJ-12.)
+Purported whistle blower from Area 51 and claims to be a member of [Majestic-12](../organisations/mj12.md) (MJ-12.)

 # Timeline